 The Origin of Nomadism

 After about a hundred thousand years, around 12000 years ago, Neolithic Era began.
 The first development of farming and domestication of animals appeared in this era.
 These developments resulted in the establishment of nomadism, villages, and cities.
-Before this era, people had no active roles in their food production, and they used whatever they were provided by nature
+Before this era, people had no active roles in their food production, and they used whatever they could find in nature

 The Start of Nomadism

 Due to many reasons, such as population growth, climate changes, increase hunting, etc. some big changes happened in the ecological relations among humans, plants and animals.
 The number of animals, such as deer and mammoth decrease considerably, and then they became extinct.
 Before their extinction, hunters used to hunt them and by doing this, they had access to a large amount of meat.
 Moreover, these animals could be hunted easily due to their body size.
-But, when they became extinct, they had to hunt smaller animals such as ewes, rabbits, goats and foxes, which were difficult to be hunted.
+But, when they extinct, they had to hunt smaller animals such as ewes, rabbits, goats and foxes, which is not easy to haunt.
 Therefore, the hunters made some big changes in their lifestyles.
 They settled down and embarked on planting wheat and barley, and domestication of goats and ewes.
 This is when people began to live in villages around 9000 years ago.

-According to many scientists, Nomadism is an offshoot of this era, about 8000 years ago, but it does not mean that all nomads around the world have the same ancient history.
+According to many scientists, the origin of nomadism dates back to about 8000 years ago, but it does not mean that all nomads around the world have the same ancient history.
 Nomads of Saudi Arabia go back to 1200 years ago.
-So, the dates and causes of the rise of Nomadism vary country to country.
+So, the dates and causes of the rise of Nomadism vary from country to country.

 The Motives behind Nomadism

-In case the number of their flock decreased or they lost the animals, they chose to settled down again to farm.
+In case the number of their flock decreased or they lost the animals, they chose to settle down again to farm.

 An Example of the Remnant of an Ancient Nomad in Iran

-Based on the researches done in the southwest of Iran, it is estimated that most probably Nomadism began in Iran around 8000 years ago.
-In 1974, while a group of researchers was working on an ancient hill in Andimeshk, they came across an ancient camp used by the Nomads around 8000 years ago.
+Based on the researches in the southwest of Iran, they have estimated that most probably Nomadism began in Iran around 8000 years ago.
+In 1974, a group of researchers were working on an ancient hill in Andimeshk; they came across an ancient camp used by the Nomads around 8000 years ago.
 The camp was located about 100 m away from the hill.
 Finding the camp proved the fact that 8000 years ago when humans were raising goats, they used to have a temporary stay in this area.
-So, it shows that the Nomads left the farming villages and start nomadism longer before what archeologist had estimated.
-Moreover, finding no farming tools such as sickle or grindstone confirms the theory more that the Nomads used to move in Zagros and used the oaks.
+So, it shows that the Nomads left the farming villages and start nomadism longer before what archaeologist had estimated.
+Moreover, finding no farming tools such as sickle or grindstone confirms the theory more than the Nomads used to move in Zagros and used the oaks.